 In order to receive accommodations, you must submit documentation of your disability to the Disability Resources (DR) office, along with the Intake Form.
 Incoming students should submit documentation at least a month prior to their enrollment to ensure that they receive accommodations in a timely manner.
 Documentation can be submitted once a student has decided to attend WU, although for fall enrollment, documentation will not be reviewed before June.

 View Documentation Guidelines

 To make timely accommodations for students with physical disabilities, documentation should be submitted at least two months prior to the beginning of the semester of enrollment.
 Some diagnoses require annual updates from the diagnostician.
 Criteria for documentation of each major type of disability are available on our website.
 You may also obtain the criteria via mail, fax or by visiting the DR office.

-Go to the Disability Resources Intake and Documentation Review Request Form
+Go to the Disability Resources Intake Form

 Once your documentation is received, the DR staff will assess it for completeness and eligibility.
 We will follow up with you via email or phone to inform you of the results of your documentation review.
 In general, this process takes about two weeks from the time a student’s documentation is complete.
 If your documentation is incomplete, we will explain why and which specific points of the criteria need to be addressed with additional documentation.
 You will always be welcome to submit additional documentation but it is your responsibility to do so.
 Accommodations and services cannot be provided before your documentation has been approved.

 Documentation of a student's disability is maintained in a private, locked filing cabinet in DR. This documentation is not part of the student’s academic record.
 All information related to a disability is treated as confidential and may be disclosed only with the student's written consent or to those with a genuine "need to know," consistent with the University's policy and federal laws.